imbensantos/sushi/README.md

 I used `HTML` and `CSS` to create the site, `AOS` library for the animation, and `Vite` for the local server.

+# Demo Link: 🔗
+You can view it here: [Sushiman-ImBenSantos](https://sushiman-imbensantos.vercel.app/)

 # Setup / Installation: 💻
 - Download or clone the repository
 - Run `npm install`